-Sealing your garage floor to retain the bare concrete look is a project that should not be that difficult.
-In fact, when using the correct application techniques it can usually be completed with little if any problems.
-So in an effort to help you along, we have listed 8 concrete sealer application tips that should help to insure a successful outcome for your garage floor.
+Sealing your garage floor to retain the bare concrete look is an easy DIY project that can be accomplished in a weekend.
+The key is to use the correct application techniques and avoid some of the more common mistakes.
+So in an effort to help you along, we have listed 8 concrete sealer application tips for your garage floor that will ensure a successful outcome.

 If you intend on sealing your garage floor with a thicker resinous coating such as epoxy, polyurethane, or polyurea blends, then we recommend that you read these application tips here.
 For more information about garage floor sealers, we recommend that you read this article here.

 Believe it or not, quite a few mistakes are made from not following the directions.
 Even if you have applied a sealer to your garage floor before, each manufacturer has its own specific set of instructions to follow.
 Many times you can find manufacturer application directions from their technical data sheets online.

 If ever in doubt, contact the manufacturer first before you apply the sealer.
 Trust us; there isn’t a question they haven’t heard before.

 Preparing the concrete of your garage floor properly is the key to any successful sealer application.
 This includes making sure the garage floor is clean and has the correct surface profile.
 Most concrete surfaces need to have a somewhat porous surface in order for the sealer to penetrate into the concrete or adhere to the surface.
 Generally, if the concrete will absorb water, it will absorb a sealer.